GreyHatTor/bluetooth_alarm/README.md

   python3 bt2.py
   ```
   Note: Make sure the "beep.wav" file is located in the home folder.
-  You can contact the dev team regarding any queries...!
+  You can contact the dev regarding any queries...!
 Happy coding :)